g-barla/ecommerce-funnel-analysis/README.md

 ---

-*Project completed as part of analytics portfolio development.
 Data is synthetic; methodology applicable to real e-commerce scenarios.*